julbean/describealign/README.md

 describealign can be given a directory of videos and a directory of audio files rather than individual files. describealign assumes files from the two directories correspond based on their lexicographic order.

+### stretch_video (video-to-audio alignment)

+By default describealign stretches audio descriptions to fit video, but the inverse is also possible: stretching the video to fit the audio description with the "--stretch_video" argument.

 ### audio-to-audio

 Whereas describealign is designed to align audio-to-video, it can also align an audio file to another audio file.